isradeleon/coraline/README.md

 ## Grid system

-The framework comes with a legible and easy to learn [grid system](https://coralinecss.com/grid-system.html).
+A [grid system](https://coralinecss.com/grid-system.html) designed for being simple, legible and easy to learn.
 Here is a little code sample:

 ```html
 <div class="grid">